Aaliyah looked at the interview room’s solitary clock. It had barely moved.

 ‘Please Alot, just keep your gob shut like we told you.’

-She raised her eyes to heaven, and muttered a quick prayer.
+She raised her eyes to heaven and muttered a quick prayer.

 ‘Why didn’t you tell us the truth earlier?’ the copper continued.
 The other man stayed quiet waiting to play bad cop for his pal.

 ‘I was scared.’

-‘If you’ve done nothing wrong, you’ve nothing to worry about do you?.’
+‘If you’ve done nothing wrong you’ve nothing to worry about do you?.’

-‘I’ve never been in trouble like this before.’
+‘I’ve never been in trouble before.’

 ‘You’re not in trouble.
 We just want to help,’ said the copper and the spike through her tongue spread ice through her like a balm.
 She could do better.

 ‘I don’t like getting into trouble.
 It’s not what nice girls do,’ said Aaliyah.

 ‘Punished…?
 No, that’s not what we’re going to do,’ says the first with a confused air and his companion’s no better.

-The vacant look hasn’t gone from them yet, and she has to fight to keep her grin to herself.
+The vacant look hasn’t gone from them yet, and Aaliyah’s fighting hard to keep her grin to herself.
 The Makatu’s bouncing and quivering with the fun of it.
 She’s just a little girl, and so stupid too to have got herself into so much trouble.
 She makes sure she shows it.

 ‘You’ve just made a mistake.’
 It’s the copper with the radioactive grin again, ‘a silly mistake, kids are always doing that.’

-‘Don’t tell us what you found if you don’t want to.
-We don’t care its only our job.’
+‘Don’t tell us what you found if you don’t want to,’ says the first.
+‘We don’t care; its only our job.’

 ‘You’re not going to hurt me again?’

-The copper’s smile was even worse than before like he’d tear his tongue out if he could.
+The smaller copper’s smile was even worse than before like he’d tear his tongue out if he could.

-‘Of course we’re friends.’
+‘Of course not we’re friends,’ he says.

-‘But, please…. will you tell us what you were doing there?
-I’m so sorry to have to ask.’
+‘But, please…. will you tell us what you were doing there?’ says her friend.
+‘I’m so sorry to have to ask.’

 ‘We were looking for my Mum’s cat.’